Jonathan Palant

 Conductor, Music Educator, and Writer

-Jonathan Palant is Associate Dean of the Arts and Director of Choral Activities at the University of Texas at Dallas and is founder and conductor of Credo, a 130-member community choir, and the Dallas Street Choir a musical outlet for those experiencing homelessness and disadvantage.
-In addition, Dr. Palant is Director of Music at Kessler Park United Methodist Church and is employed by the Dallas Independent School District to mentor middle and high school vocal music teachers.
+Jonathan Palant is Associate Dean of the Arts and Director of Choral Activities at the Bass School of Arts, Humanities, and Technology at The University of Texas at Dallas and is founder and conductor of Credo, a 170-member community choir, and the Dallas Street Choir a musical outlet for those affected by homelessness.

 In June 2016, Dr. Palant made his Carnegie Hall conducting debut performing with renowned artists Frederica von Stade, Harolyn Blackwell, Jake Heggie, and Broadway composer Stephen Schwartz.